 Output File = “c:\LISREL examples\ls9ex\npv1a.out”

-Examples of batch files (RunLISREL.bat and RunSIMPLIS.bat) are given in the \ls9ex folder.
-These batch files will run all the LISREL and SIMPLIS syntax files in this folder.
+Examples of batch files (RunLISREL.bat and <RunSIMPLIS.bat) are given in the LISREL Examples and SIMPLIS Examples folders.
+These batch files will run all the syntax files in this folder.

 Documents discussing various theoretical aspects are listed.
 All these are available as PDF files and may be accessed by clicking on the appropriate link.